West Country Tales – 1982-1983

 The post Remembering West Country Tales has a full episode breakdown, including the missing episodes, courtesy of Steve Calvert.

 I wouldn’t say these are scary, but they are really atmospheric and charming.
+The box set below has 9 of the 10 episodes available:

 The YouTube playlist below has the 9 episodes available – lower quality, but available to watch as of the time of this original post.